jeremybeasley/feeds/README.md

 # feeds

-A quartterly snapshot of my media diet of podcasts and RSS feeds, as of **Winter 2017**.
+A quarterly snapshot of my media diet of podcasts and RSS feeds, as of **Winter 2017**.

 - - -